 - Budget tables are detailed and complete, and demonstrate that all activities/components are integrated into the budget.

 - The budget reveals a cost-effective approach to initiative implementation, and reflects realistic costs of carrying out the planned work.

 - All direct costs are included, well described and eligible.

 - Human resources appear appropriate to the initiative requirements.

 - Resources (human resources and goods) identified and their cost are the minimum required to meet the expected results (including environment, gender equality and governance).

 9.0 Organizational ability relevant to the initiative

-- The organization's ability (expertise and experience) to carry out the initiative is demonstrated.
+- The organization's ability (expertise and experience) to carry out the initiative is clearly demonstrated and detailed.

-- The local capacity in financial management, technical issues, results-based monitoring, procurement, human resources, and other expertise and staff required to deliver initiative activities and outcomes is demonstrated.
+- The local capacity in financial management, technical issues, results-based management and monitoring, procurement, human resources, and other expertise and staff required to deliver initiative activities and outcomes, is all demonstrated.

-- The local capacity to manage environment, gender, and governance themes (where identified as being relevant by the applicant) is demonstrated.
+- The local capacity to manage environment, gender equality, and governance themes is all demonstrated.